-As mentioned previously, the major absorption peak for Spiro-OMeTAD in UV-vis spectrum is 395 nm, so it is possible that lower-wavelength light can trigger the following Spiro-OMeTAD oxidization.
+As mentioned previously, the major absorption peak for Spiro-OMeTAD in UV-Vis spectrum is 395 nm, so it is possible that lower-wavelength light can trigger the following Spiro-OMeTAD oxidization.
 In contrast, at wavelength longer than 450 nm, no absorption peak appears.
 The photons in this range (>450 nm) may not be energetic enough to overcome the activation energy for the oxidization reaction.
-Meanwhile, perovskite has a wide absorption range; the absorption spectrum for CH3NH3PbI3 extends to 800 nm while CH3NH3Sn{0.5}Pb{0.5}I3 extends up to 1050 nm.32 The wide absorption range indicates that in a long wavelength range (>450 nm), it is possible that Spiro-OMeTAD oxidization reaction can proceed with the assistance of perovskite.
-On the basis of these assumptions, we equipped the solar simulator with 380 and 450 nm long-pass filters to investigate the spectrum-dependent roles of perovskite in the Spiro-OMeTAD oxidization.
+Meanwhile, perovskite has a wide absorption range; the absorption spectrum for CH3NH3PbI3 extends to 800 nm while CH3NH3Sn{0.5}Pb{0.5}I3 extends up to 1050 nm32.
+The wide absorption range indicates that in a long wavelength range (> 450 nm), it is possible that Spiro-OMeTAD oxidization reaction can proceed with the assistance of perovskite.
+Based on these assumptions, the solar simulator was equipped with 380 nm and 450 nm longpass filters to investigate the spectrum-dependent roles of perovskite in the Spiro-OMeTAD oxidization.